Emivvvvv/emiv-quartz/content/blog/the-weeknd-before-the-last-trilogy.md

 > I almost cut a piece of myself for your life

 As Selena and Justin became together in a short time, he felt like Selena just used him till she made up her mind.
 He put her on top but it was not the same for Selena.
-In my case, a similar thing happened, and similar emotions were felt thx her.
+In my case, a similar thing happened, and similar emotions were felt thx to her.

 >Guess I was just another pit stop
 'Til you made up your mind